 - and then how they're able to curate the data from those interactions, creating new metadata and interactions

 - and then how we can support distribution of that data and metadata to the wider world

 This model seems useful for exploring the rich territory available to us when designing our virtual social spaces.

 So when dog folks come along with their predictable request, we can say, ah yes, they want us to exercise our control over the space to change the rules of interaction, so every dog can have its day too.

 Special thanks to Medardo Rosario for help with revisions.

 My thinking on this subject is rooted in the perspective of consent for all involved actors, informed by the paper "Yes: Affirmative Consent as a Theoretical Framework for Understanding and Imagining Social Platforms" (consentful.systems) by Jane Im (imjane.net) and colleagues.

 I used ChatGPT (openai.com) not to use its text output, but as a thinking aid for developing the model beyond control and access.
 I found it useful for accelerating idea exploration.

 - We've defined some hard-to-enforce rules of interaction, like personally knowing the cat.
-How might we go about incentivizing or enforcing authentic participation?
+How could authentic participation be incentivized/enforced?

 - What mechanisms can we use to collectively exert control over each of the other powers in the model?
 What could it look like to have public control over the space?